 Kemmerer, Niskin and Van Dorn Type Devices

-Many of these samplers are constructed of plastic and rubber that preclude their use for all volatile and extractable organic sampling. , Some newer devices are constructed of stainless steel or are all Teflon or Teflon-coated.
+Many of these samplers are constructed of plastic and rubber that preclude their use for all volatile and extractable organic sampling.
+Samplers constructed of polycarbonate, acrylic or rigid PVC are acceptable for collection of extractable organic analytes, but minimize the amount of time the sample is in contact with the sampler.
+Some newer devices are constructed of stainless steel or are all Teflon or Teflon-coated.
 These are acceptable for all analyte groups without restriction.

 Measure the water column to determine maximum depth and sampling depth prior to lowering the sampling device.